Pule720/pathFinder/README.md

-The visualization of the A* path finding algorithm
+Visualization of the A* path finding algorithm

 - The user defines the initial and goal nodes (represented as blue and orange squares)
 - The user can then define their own barriers (represented by black squares)